OmerMert/Micro-Quad/README.md

 # Micro-Quad
-Micro Quadcopter Controlled from Smartphone using NodeMCU
+Micro Quadcopter Controlled from Smartphone with NodeMCU